TrishadKano/DATA-SCIENCE-PROJECTS/SQL PROJECTS/Library Management System Project/README.md

 ### Objectives

-**- Setting up the Library Management System Database:** Created and populated the database with tables for branches, employees, members, books, issued status, and return status.
+- **Setting up the Library Management System Database:** Created and populated the database with tables for branches, employees, members, books, issued status, and return status.
-**- CRUD Operations:** Performed Create, Read, Update, and Delete operations on the data.
+- **CRUD Operations:** Performed Create, Read, Update, and Delete operations on the data.
-**- CTAS (Create Table As Select):** Utilized CTAS to create new tables based on query results.
+- **CTAS (Create Table As Select):** Utilized CTAS to create new tables based on query results.
-**- Advanced SQL Queries:** Developed complex queries to analyze and retrieve specific data.
+- **Advanced SQL Queries:** Developed complex queries to analyze and retrieve specific data.

 ## Project Structure